 Sales was the only one to get out of his boat alive.
 He and his comrades were caught in the crossfire between two machine-guns in the cliffs above the beach.

-The action at Omaha is graphically portrayed in Saving Private Ryan - men blown apart and picked off by machine-guns and snipers as they tried desperately to establish a foothold on the beach.
+The action at Omaha is graphically portrayed in the film Saving Private Ryan – men were blown apart and picked off by machine-guns and snipers as they tried desperately to establish a foothold on the beach.
 Eventually, they did, but not before losing several thousand men.

-To the east, on Gold, Juno and Sword Beaches, the British and Canadians were faring better, though the going was not easy.
+To the east, on Gold, Juno and Sword Beaches, the British and Canadians were faring better, although the going was not easy.

-Kenneth Oakley of the Royal Naval Commandos was there:
+Kenneth Oakley of the Royal Naval Commandos was there.
+He said:

 "We went to ground about 10 yards up the beach because the fire was so intense, and I did not perceive it was safe to advance any further."

 Here though men were assisted by 21 DD tanks.
 This moniker was short for 'Donald Duck tanks' because they floated on the water.
 Oakley said of the tank: